Once a company decides to voluntarily submit its safety data

 to BTS, the first step is for that company to meet with BTS to

-discuss the elements of a Cooperative Agreement.
-A draft template
+discuss the elements of a Memorandum of Agreement (MOA).
+A draft

-is posted as part of this web site.
-This Agreement, which is
+template is posted as part of this web site.
+This Agreement, which

 engagement between the company and BTS, including: